DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ## Tag your telemetry with Git information

-Your telemetry needs to be tagged with Git information tying the running application version with a particular repository and commit.
+Your telemetry must be tagged with Git information that ties the running application version with a particular repository and commit.

-For supported languages, it's recommended to [embed git information](#embed-git-information-in-your-artifacts-on-ci) in the deployed artifacts, which is then extracted by the [Datadog Tracing Libraries][9] automatically.
+For supported languages, Datadog recommends [embedding Git information](#embed-git-information-in-your-build-artifacts) in the deployed artifacts, which is then extracted by the [Datadog Tracing Libraries][9] automatically.
 For other languages and configurations, you can [configure telemetry tagging](#configure-telemetry-tagging) yourself.

-### Embed git information in your build artifacts
+### Embed Git information in your build artifacts

 You can embed the repository URL and commit hash in your build artifact.
 The [Datadog Tracing Libraries][9] use this information to automatically add the right tags to your APM service telemetry.